 Analytics exports

-Use this when you need a table across many Smart Links rather than the deeper analytics view for one single link.
+Use it when you need a table across many OmniLab Smart Links, rather than the deeper analytics view for one link.

 Use Reports when you need:

-- a broader operational view across many Smart Links
+• a broader view across many OmniLab Smart Links

-- data you want to continue analyzing in a spreadsheet or reporting tool
+• data to keep working on in a spreadsheet or reporting tool

 Export a CSV from Reports